SDG4 Data Week: Understanding the Monitoring of SDG 4: Targets, Actors, Data and Resources

 The series aims to provide members of the education community in Geneva and beyond with an opportunity to get familiar with the requirements and frameworks for monitoring SDG 4 targets, whether at the global or local level.
 The short series provided the most recent information about SDG 4 monitoring frameworks, and seeks to introduce stakeholders to tools and practical examples for finding and/or producing SDG 4 indicators.

 The brown bag series is oriented towards stakeholders in Geneva, including staff at international organizations, NGOs, and individuals engaged in the SDG 4 agenda.
-The events are scheduled for the 11th and 13th of July, 2018 and will take place over lunch in 90-minute sessions Auditorium Jacques-Freymond.
-Lunch will be provided, and the format will include an in-depth expert presentation followed by an informal Q&A session.
+The events took place on 11th and 13th of July, 2018 over lunch in 90-minute sessions in Auditorium Jacques-Freymond.
+Lunch was provided, and the format included an in-depth expert presentation followed by an informal Q&A session.

 The BBL events will take place on 11 and 13 July 2018 in the Auditorium Jacques-Freymond (AJF, located in Park Barton), Graduate Institute, Geneva.
 More information on how to reach the location is available here: Practical Information.

 Registration for the BrownBag lunches are now closed.
 For more information please contact us at email@example.com

 11 July 2018: Geneva launch of UNESCO Institute for Statistics ‘Quick Statistical Guide on SDG 4 Indicators’